astralfrontier-itch-io/witch/rules/rules.md

 automatically adds this item to their trappings on the next adventure, and it does not cost against their usual trappings limits.
-To acquire something permanently, use a long­term project.
+To acquire something permanently, use a long-term project.

 ### Long­-Term Project